JMRI Install Guide: Mac OS X

 - Depending on how your Mac is set up, you might need to

-- If that doesn't work, and you have a recent MacOS X version, you can download a Java 1.7 JRE installer from Oracle.
+- If that doesn't work, and you have a recent MacOS X version, you can download the most-recent Java JRE installer from Oracle.
+After that download is complete, follow Oracles's instructions to run the installer.

 - Congratulations!
 Installation is complete.